Chapter 2: Creating a Simple App

 Please log in to Questetra BPM Suite using your own account, click on Username to open the pulldown menu and select App Settings.
 You can see the App List in the App settings page.
 You should create a new App, so please click on New App under the title.

-As the New App page is opened, let’s enter a descriptive name into App Name and check the “Use a new version of App editor” box.
+As the New App page is opened, let’s enter a descriptive name into App Name.
 You can leave Priority at 0.
 Please click on the [Add new app] button.
 The modeler of the Workflow App will start up.

 An App consists of three factors.